PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 - Include additional testing and possibly consultation with ITHS REDCap staff for issues with data upload from cell phones.
 This cause problems for observers.
+- A participant was able to choose “other” activity but not enter something in the other description.
+This shouldn’t have been possible.
+  Fix the instrument validation to rpevent this.
+(2024 study, record_id 15651 in raw, 9553 in prepared)

 ## Documentation